samhawkes21/Spherical-Convolutional-Neural-Network/README.md

 # Spherical CNN — Rotation-Equivariant Digit Classification

-A convolutional neural network that operates on **spherical harmonics** instead of a flat pixel grid, built to classify handwritten digits ([sklearn's `load_digits`](https://scikit-learn.org/stable/datasets/toy_dataset.html#digits-dataset)) after warping each image onto a small patch of a sphere.
+A convolutional neural network that operates on spherical harmonics instead of a flat pixel grid, built to classify handwritten digits ([sklearn's `load_digits`](https://scikit-learn.org/stable/datasets/toy_dataset.html#digits-dataset)) after warping each image onto a small patch of a sphere.

 Ordinary CNNs exploit *translation* equivariance — shift the image, and the features shift with it.
 This project builds the analogous idea for *rotation* equivariance on a sphere: every layer is designed so that rotating the input sphere and then running the network gives the same result as running the network and then rotating the output.

 ## Why a sphere?

-Any well-behaved signal on a sphere's surface can be decomposed into a weighted sum of **spherical harmonics** $Y_l^m(\theta, \phi)$ — the sphere's version of a Fourier basis, indexed by:
+Any signal on a sphere's surface can be decomposed into a weighted sum of **spherical harmonics** $Y_l^m(\theta, \phi)$ — the sphere's version of a Fourier basis, indexed by:

 - **degree `l`** — how fine-grained the detail is (like frequency)
 - **order `m`** — how the pattern is oriented around the polar axis